Khloe Kardashian Slays In Tiny Bikini While Playing In The Sand With Daughter True

 Khloe also rocked a minimal makeup look in the snap, which included pink blush on her cheeks, a bronzed glow, and a nude lip.

-Kardashian sat on the beach as she buried her daughter, True, in the sand.
-The mother and daughter looked at each other lovingly in the photo as Khloe smiles at her baby girl.
+Khloe sat on the beach as she buried her daughter, True, in the sand.
+The mother and daughter looked at each other lovingly in the photo as Khloe smiled at her baby girl.

-In the background of the photo a gorgeous blue sky complete with fluffy clouds can be seen, as well as a stunning ocean scene.
+In the background of the photo, a gorgeous blue sky complete with fluffy clouds could be seen, as well as a stunning ocean scene.

-Khloe Kardashian’s vacation with Kim and Lala comes as her youngest sister, Kylie Jenner, is also on a lavish vacation with her closest friends, sans Jordyn Woods, whom she had a falling out with earlier this year.
+Khloe’s vacation with Kim and Lala comes as her youngest sister, Kylie Jenner, also takes a lavish vacation with her closest friends, sans Jordyn Woods, whom she had a falling out with earlier this year.

 As previously reported by The Inquisitr, Jordyn allegedly cheated with Khloe’s baby daddy, Tristan Thompson.
-The incident caused Kardashian and Thompson to split, and created huge rift between Woods and the Kardashian-Jenner family.
+The incident caused Khloe and Tristan to split, and created huge rift between Jordyn and the Kardashian-Jenner family.

-Since that time Kylie and Jordyn have been disconnected, but sources tell Hollywood Life that Khloe would understand if Jenner wanted to rekindle her friendship with Woods.
+Since that time, Kylie and Jordyn have been disconnected, but sources tell Hollywood Life that Khloe would understand if Kylie wanted to rekindle her friendship with Jordyn.

 “Khloe would be understanding if Kylie and Jordyn repaired their friendship due to how kind and open hearted Kylie is, however, she of course prefers to not be involved in it as she’s choosing to keep her distance from Jordyn and the Woods family,” an insider told the outlet.